jgreef/Colors/UI_readme.txt

 +/=:                    Current ruleset is pretty, add it to the seeds and generate new rules

 -/_:                    Current ruleset is not pretty, destroy it and generate new rules

+[:			Same as - but for nondeterministic life

+]: 			Same as + but for nondeterministic life